 Top 10 Management Skills

-To further highlight the differences and the complementary nature of leadership and management, Jennifer noted 10 of what she considers the most important skills for any manager to have.
+To further highlight the differences and the complementary nature of leadership and management, we list 10 of what are considered the most important skills for any manager to have.

 - Interpersonal Skills: While managers aren’t exclusively dealing with people, they still must interface with them, and the better they do so, the smoother the management process.